Alahea/Dexterous-Hand/README.md

+# Overview
+The Dexterous-Hand ROS2 project integrates EMG sensors and the ROKOKO Smartglove to enable robotic grasping control within a ROS2 environment.

-# Dexterous-Hand ROS2
+# Getting Started
- to run this system, make to have to following:
+Before running the system, ensure the following components are set up:

-# EMG
+## EMG Setup
-## follow the steps of libEMG at https://github.com/armlabstanford/libemg-ros/tree/main
-## we will be using a different method of training, but having the installations help
+Follow the installation steps for libEMG: libemg-ros on GitHub
+Note: A different training method will be used in this project, but completing the libEMG installation is recommended.

-# ROKOKO Smartglove
+## ROKOKO Smartglove Setup
-## use a mac or windows for faster process, having 5G internet improves the speed.
+Recommended to use Mac or Windows for faster processing.
+A 5G internet connection can significantly improve the setup and data transmission speed.